Avinash554/TemperatureMonitor/README.md

 This exercise can be done in a few hours, but please don’t rush and take the time you need.
 Just remember that we are looking for quality of code over quantity.
 Refactor and clean your code.

 Don’t forget to have a last look at the Readme before submitting your code.
-If you have any questions, please send us an email at [AppsDevInterviewProcess@teksystems.com][AppsDev].

 Using this plunker project as a seed, Build a Temperature Monitor Single Page Application (SPA) using Angular2.